 At JPCatholic, we’re committed to making a quality Catholic education affordable for students and their families.

 Immediately upon admission, we invite you to apply for Institutional Aid from JPCatholic.
 Our personalized scholarship process evaluates both Need and Merit, taking into account circumstances which may not be reflected on your FAFSA.
 Our Financial Planning Process can then assist you by mapping out an evaluation of the estimated costs and financial aid for your entire JPCatholic education, enabling a more informed enrollment decision.Schedule a Financial Plan Consultation

-See if you’re eligible to have your full JPCatholic tuition covered!See COVID Response Scholarships
+See if you’re eligible to have your full JPCatholic tuition covered!See Stay Local Scholarships